-crop & rotate
+crop and rotate (deprecated)

 Crop, rotate, and correct perspective distortions using on-screen guides.

 Whenever the user interface of this module is in focus, the full uncropped image will be shown, overlaid with crop handles and optional guiding lines.

 Resize the crop by dragging the border and corner handles.

 Move the crop rectangle by clicking and dragging inside the crop area.
 Constrain movement to the horizontal/vertical axis by holding Ctrl/Shift, respectively while dragging.
 Commit changes by giving focus to another module.

 If you intend to use the retouch module, you are recommended to use rotate and perspective for rotation and/or keystone correction only, performing creative cropping in the crop module.
 This process ensures that the entire image is available for source spots in retouch, since the crop module is placed after retouch in the pixelpipe.

 Note: Some of the tools in this module (angle adjustment and perspective distortion correction) require the original image data to be interpolated.
 For best sharpness results set “lanczos3” as the pixel interpolator in preferences > processing.

 The crop and rotate module controls are split between two tabs as follows:

 - Flip the image on the horizontal, vertical or both axes.